HealthBioscienceIDEAS/aic2023-workshop/docs/imaging-data.md

 ## Viewing Atlases
 It is often useful to look at images in standard space.
 This means that images are aligned (_registered_) to a reference template so that each coordinate corresponds to the same point in the brain in all images.
 This allows to perform group level analyses.

 Let's have a look at one of the most used templates, the MNI152.
-Unload all the images from `fsleyes` (or open a new instance if you closed it before), press _File > Add standard_ and select the image `MNI152_T1_1mm`.
+Unload all the images from `fsleyes` clicking on the minus (`-`) icon in the Overlay list panel (or open a new instance if you closed it before), press _File > Add standard_ and select the image `MNI152_T1_1mm`.
 As you can see it looks very similar to the T1w image we looked at earlier.
 This is basically an _average T1w_.

 Because we are in standard space, we can turn on the atlas tools with _Settings &gt; Ortho View 1 &gt; Atlases_.
 Now as you click around in the image you can see reporting of the probability of being in different brain structures.
 You might want to resize the different FSLeyes panels to increase the size of the Atlas information space (in general you do this by dragging around the edges of the different FSLeyes panels).